farhanradhi/bangkit-project/README.md

 ### Building model
 After the model is trained and achieves good results, the model will be saved as an .h5 file to be used as a Flask API, which will later be implemented in the detection application.

+### Building Chatbot Rule-based
+We use a CSV file containing pre-made questions, topics, and answers.
+The chatbot will provide responses based on the keywords and topics entered by the user.

 ## Setup Installation in Google Cloud Platform

 1. open Google Cloud Console. you can open Google cloud console via link : https://console.cloud.google.com